Deepak Tijori: Personal life

 Tijori's wife, Shivani, is a fashion designer.
-Film director Kabir Sadanand and singer Kunika Lal are his brother-in-law and sister-in-law respectively.
+Film director Kabir Sadanand and Actress- Singer Kunickaa Sadanand are his brother-in-law and sister-in-law respectively.

 Goregaon's Garden Estate Co-operative Housing Society asked Tijori and his family to vacate their house in November 2012, following complaints from their neighbours.
 The Tijori family had been living there since 2009.
 The residents of the building accused them of behaving rudely, not paying charges on time, insulting the society's office bearers and bringing disrepute to them.
 After a general meeting of the members, the society passed a resolution and sent a notice to Tijori, asking him to vacate his flats within the next 30 days.
 The resolution was sent to the local registrar.
 He responded by filing a criminal case against nine members of the society and in October 2014, the registrar gave the decision in his favour.
 Tijori called the legal proceedings a "long nightmarish battle" and accused the society for charging wrongful maintenance money.

 Tijori has featured in an advertisement for Vadilal.
 He was one of the judges of Miss India Worldwide 2006 and has also hosted the Miss India Worldwide 2009.
 During the 2002 elections for Municipal Corporation of Delhi, he had campaigned for Indian National Congress.